cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 Q: How ambitious do we want to be in the short-term ?

+Q: What's a good test runner ?

 Q: How do we test a test runner ?

 Q: How do we test the opaque API for creating dependency resources ?

 Q: How will we ensure that improvements we'd like to have in the mid-term aren't put in the icebox forever ?

+Q: Where will service lifecycle management implementations reside ?

 Q: Do all Secretless test cases need a full cluster including master, standbys and followers ?